 So now that we know what variables and values are, let’s discuss how we give them values.
 In programming, when you give a variable a value, you call it assignment (i.e. you are assigning a value to the variable).
 To assign a value to a variable, simply use an equals sign.
 So to give 6 to the variable room_number, you type room_number = 6.
 That’s all there is to it.

 A large portion of your game will be multiple lines of assignment statements.
 Unlike some languages, you do not need to place a semicolon at the end of each statement; the Lua interpreter will figure out each statement on its own (or complain that the statement is illegal).
 To separate each statement, you use whitespace.
 You can accomplish this by writing each statement on a new line, which helps to visually organize your code.

 Whitespace is used by programmers to lay out their code nicely and make it easier to read and understand.
 The Lua interpreter ignores whitespace, so you are free to use it wherever you see fit.
-Examples of whitespace include spaces, tabs, carriage returns and line feeds.
+Examples of whitespace include spaces, tabs, and new lines.
 Try to be consistent with your whitespace usage, and avoid using too much or too little.

 Lastly, comments are text written by the programmer for themself and others to explain what pieces of code mean.
 It’s a good idea to write comments regularly since chances are, you’ll forget what parts of your code does.
 In Lua, single line comments start with — , while multiline comments are written with –[[ in the beginning, and ]] at the end.
 In Pico-8, comments are grayed-out.

 That’s it for today’s tutorial.
 Next time, we’ll dive further into Lua and begin working on a basic game.